AI-Treasure/Capstone-3rd-assignment/README.md

 # Heart attach prediction

-In my Capstone project, I use the Heart attack data from a Kaggle competition.
+In my Capstone project, I used the Heart attack data from a Kaggle competition.
 With this dataset I have built a Hyperdrive and AutoML model.
-Furthermore, for the AutoML model, U have deployed the best model as a webservice.
+Furthermore, for the AutoML model, I have deployed the best model as a webservice.

 ## Project Set Up and Installation